Madhur01-error/Tableau_Project_1/README.md

-Project Title: Real Estate Data Analysis Dashboard
+# Real Estate Analysis Dashboard

-Overview
-This project involves the creation of an interactive dashboard using Tableau to analyze and visualize key metrics related to real estate data.
-The dashboard provides insights into the pricing trends across different zip codes, the average price per bedroom, the distribution of bedroom listings, and revenue trends over time.
+This Tableau dashboard provides a comprehensive analysis of real estate data, focusing on average prices, distribution of listings, and revenue trends over time.
+The visualizations help to identify patterns and insights into the real estate market based on various criteria such as the number of bedrooms, zip codes, and yearly revenue.

-Dashboard Description
+## Dashboard Overview

-The dashboard consists of the following components:
+The dashboard contains the following key visualizations:

-Average Price Per Bedroom:

-A bar chart showing the average price of properties based on the number of bedrooms.
+1. **Average Price Per Bedroom**: This bar chart displays the average price of properties based on the number of bedrooms.
+It helps to understand the price variation as the number of bedrooms increases.
-The chart helps in identifying pricing trends for properties with varying bedroom counts.
-Distinct Count of Bedroom Listings:

-A summary table that displays the count of property listings, categorized by the number of bedrooms.
+2. **Distinct Count of Bedroom Listings**: A table showing the count of listings based on the number of bedrooms.
+This provides insights into the availability of properties with different numbers of bedrooms in the market.
-It allows for understanding the distribution of available properties based on bedroom count.
-Price Per Zip Code:

-A map view combined with a bar chart, highlighting the average property prices across different zip codes.
+3. **Price Per Zip Code**: A geographical map and bar chart visualization that shows the average price of properties in different zip codes.
+This helps to analyze the pricing trends across various regions.
-This visualization is useful for identifying high-value areas and comparing prices geographically.
-Revenue for Year:

-A line chart illustrating the revenue trends over a calendar year.
-The chart provides an understanding of how revenue fluctuates throughout the year, potentially due to seasonal factors.
+4. **Revenue For Year**: A line chart that represents the revenue trend over the year.
+It provides an overview of how revenue fluctuates week by week throughout the year.

-Technical Details
-Tools Used: Tableau
-Data Sources: The data used for creating the dashboard includes property listing data with fields like price, bedroom count, zip code, and dates.
-Mapbox Integration: The zip code map leverages Mapbox for geographic visualization, offering a clear and interactive view of the data.
-Installation & Setup
+## How to Use

+1. **Filter by Number of Bedrooms**: Use the bar chart and table to analyze how the number of bedrooms affects the average price and availability of listings.

+2. **Analyze Price Distribution by Zip Code**: Use the map and bar chart to explore the average prices across different zip codes.
+This is useful for understanding regional pricing trends and market dynamics.

+3. **Track Revenue Trends Over Time**: Use the line chart to monitor how revenue changes over time, identifying peak periods and trends within the year.

+## Requirements

-To view and interact with the dashboard, follow these steps:
+- Tableau Reader or Tableau Desktop to view and interact with the dashboard.

-Download and install Tableau.
-Clone this repository using:
-bash
-Copy code
-git clone <repository-url>
+## Getting Started

+To use the dashboard:

-Open Tableau and load the Final Dashboard.twbx file from the cloned repository.
+1. Download the Tableau file (`.twbx` format) from the repository.
-Interact with the dashboard to explore different visualizations and insights.
-Usage
-This dashboard can be used by real estate analysts, investors, and decision-makers to:

-Compare property prices across different areas.
-Analyze how the number of bedrooms affects property prices.
-Track revenue trends over time to make informed decisions.
-Contributions
-Contributions to enhance this project are welcome.
-Please follow the standard procedure for contributing by:

-Forking the repository.
-Creating a feature branch.
-Making the necessary changes.
-Submitting a pull request for review.
+2. Open the file using Tableau Reader or Tableau Desktop.
+3. Interact with the visualizations by selecting different filters or hovering over data points for more details.